ZhenyingZhu/StudyNotes/SourceControl_Git.md

 - Need to be in a repo when running the command, but better to set the path to be outside the repo
 - `git worktree list`
 - `git worktree remove <path>`

+## The GitHub HTTPS certificate issue

+Git was using OpenSSL with its bundled CA bundle, which did not include the local issuer.
+I configured Git globally to use the Windows certificate store: `git config --global http.sslBackend schannel`

+I also removed the global CA-file override so SChannel can use Windows trust. git ls-remote --heads origin now succeeds, so git pull should work normally.